edelgrace/blog/content/post/2017-07-16-starting-a-nanodegree-at-udacity.md

 Right now I'm working on a responsive web design.
 It's taking a little bit more time because I've been busy the past couple of days.
 I had my first counselling appointment with a new counsellor, went to some Stampede breakfasts, and hung out with family and Y. But I think I'm pretty much done it all except for making sure everything complies with Udacity's style guides.
 I keep tripping up on them wanting `` being lowercase instead.
 It's hard to break old habits.

 One thing I really like about their format is that there are a lot of videos.
 That way I can take my time to weave in ends for my temperature blanket that I'm working on.
 July is turning out to be a rollercoaster for weather.
 I had my first solid colour square the other day.
 It was pretty rainy on that day which explains why it was so much cooler.
 Now the rain spell has mostly ended and we're back to low 30s weather.
-I don't know which I prefer the most&#8230;
+I don't know which I prefer the most...

 <blockquote class="instagram-media" data-instgrm-version="7" style=" background:#FFF; border:0; border-radius:3px; box-shadow:0 0 1px 0 rgba(0,0,0,0.5),0 1px 10px 0 rgba(0,0,0,0.15); margin: 1px; max-width:658px; padding:0; width:99.375%; width:-webkit-calc(100% - 2px); width:calc(100% - 2px);">
   <div style="padding:8px;">